 How do enforcers help?

-Enforcers make sure that food service establishments (like restaurants and grocery stores) follow food safety laws such as safe food preparation, proper storage, and preventing cross contamination.
+Enforcers make sure that food service establishments (like restaurants, grocery stores and food processing plants) follow food safety laws such as safe food preparation, proper storage, and preventing cross contamination.

 How do public funds impact enforcement?

 Public funds affect how many Enforcers are able to work monitoring the foods in our community.
 If Enforcers are stretched too thin, they won’t be able to inspect food establishments regularly, and violations may slip through the cracks.

 - Regulatory food safety officials (or officers) & inspectors:

 - Public officials who make sure food safety laws are followed.

 - Industry employees who make sure their companies follow food safety laws and diligently check food safety systems to be sure they are working as intended.

 Researchers look for new and more effective ways to prevent outbreaks, stop the spread of an outbreak and treat those infected.